Asthma in Children

 Triggers for Asthma in Children

 For unknown reasons, children with asthma respond to certain stimuli (triggers) in ways that children without asthma do not.
-Children with asthma may have certain genes that may make them more susceptible to react to certain triggers.
+Children with asthma may have certain genes that may make them more likely to react to certain triggers.
 Most children with asthma also have parents and siblings or other relatives with asthma, which is evidence that genetics plays a role in asthma.

 The triggers all result in a similar response.
 Certain cells in the airways release chemical substances.
-These substances
+These substances:

 • Cause the airways to become inflamed and swollen